The Spark Camp Playbook

 Part 2: Designing A Program

-Note: This the second of a seven-part series from the founders of Spark Camp for anyone who enjoys throwing events or aspires to do so, and everyone wants to explore different approaches to bringing people together, whether for a meetup, conference, or party.
+Note: This the second of a four-part series from the founders of Spark Camp for anyone who enjoys throwing events or aspires to do so, and everyone wants to explore different approaches to bringing people together, whether for a meetup, conference, or party.

 For the past five years, we’ve crafted an event series we think is somewhat unusual for the quality of the connections and insights it produces for participants.
 We published our reflections on what we’d learned back in 2013.
 Since then, we’ve experimented a lot, and learned countless more lessons along the way.
 So we wanted to produce a guide describing exactly what it is we do, how those practices have evolved over time, why they’ve developed that way, and where we think they still need refinement.
 In each posting, we’ll take you into a different part of our process.